 * Zinshteyn, Mikhail.
 The Hechinger Report.
 Web.
 26 June 2016. <http://hechingerreport.org/college-graduation-rates-rise-racial-gaps-persist-men-still-earn-women/>

-Help us aid countless college students.
+Help us develop countless college students.

 Susan Moore-Fontenot and Richard Fontenot Honorary ScholarshipEach January, our foundation will give out two scholarships to Austin-area college students.
 These two scholarships seek to find a special male and female college student to award.
 Our scholarships are in honor of Susan Moore-Fontenot and Richard Fontenot of Baytown, TX.
 Learn more on our scholarship page, including the application and deadlines.

-Keep up to date with announcements, news, and other updates from our foundation.
+Keep up to date with announcements, news, and other updates from our Foundation.